Ken Follett: Personal life

-Follett was married to Mary Emma Ruth Elson from 1968 to 1985 and had two children Emanuele (born 1968) and Marie-Claire (born 1973).
+Follett was married to Mary Emma Ruth Elson from 1968 to 1985 and they had two children, Emanuele (born 1968) and Marie-Claire (born 1973).
+The family lived in Grasse, as Follett has always had an affection for France.

-Follett became involved, during the late 1970s, in the activities of Britain's Labour Party.
+Follett became involved in the activities of Britain's Labour Party during the late 1970s.
 In the course of his political activities, he met Barbara Broer, a Labour Party official, who became his second wife in 1984.
 She was elected as a Member of Parliament in 1997, representing Stevenage.
 She was re-elected in both 2001 and 2005, but did not stand in the 2010 general election.
 Follett himself remains a prominent Labour supporter and fundraiser as well as a prominent Blairite.

 During university, Follett rebelled against his parents' "puritanical faith" and became an atheist.
 As of 2022, he is "still an atheist, but I do have a spiritual life".

 He is an amateur musician playing bass guitar for Damn Right I Got the Blues, and appears occasionally with the folk group Clog Iron playing a bass balalaika.

+In 2020, Follett first considered applying for French citizenship by naturalisation after Brexit, which he opposes; this decision followed a suggestion from an English friend who had already gone through the process.
+Follett applied for French naturalisation in 2021, and finally obtained it on 13 November 2025.

-Follett now lives in Hertfordshire, England.
+He now lives in Knebworth, Hertfordshire, England.